 Welcome to PR Case Studies.
 Let's get started.

-Over the course of the upcoming semester, we will cover a wide range of original case studies covered in these blogs, which were written exclusively for this class.
-Working in groups, we will explore PR efforts to manage breaking news ranging from product recalls and publicity campaigns to cyberattacks and COVID complications.
+Over the course of the upcoming semester, we will cover a wide range of original case studies covered in the blogs posted on this website, which was created exclusively for this class.
+Working in groups, we will explore the narratives from the presidential primaries.
 And we will each research and write an original case study about a company or national brand.

 OK, so how will this work?
 There are four graded components in this course – Class Engagement, the Group Project, and researching and writing our original case study brief.
 So let’s start with those.